jacebenson/cedar/docs/docs/typescript/introduction.md

 ```

 :::info
-There are 3 `jest.config.js` files within a Redwood project.
+There are 3 `jest.config.js` files within a Cedar project.
 There's one inside the `web` directory, one inside the `api` directory, and one at the root of the project.
 Since the alias I created is used within the `web` directory, I added the `moduleNameMapper` to the `jest.config.js` file within the `web` directory.
 :::